 Groups

-The Corridor is driven by Working Groups formed by scholars from across Corridor institutions to collaborate on a particular theme, concern, or issue in the humanities.
-Groups may apply for funding to support their academic year activities (colloquia, performances, screenings, writing groups, mini-conferences, teaching exchanges, workshops, etc.).
-Groups are situated in one of several Research Clusters, to help map our diverse network.
+The Corridor is driven by Working Groups formed by scholars across our consortium who collaborate on a particular theme, concern, or issue in the humanities.
+Groups apply for funding to support their academic year activities (colloquia, performances, screenings, writing groups, mini-conferences, teaching exchanges, workshops, etc.).
+Groups are situated in a Research Cluster, which helps map our diverse network.

 Working Group Activities take many forms... from deep dives into a discipline to broad interdisciplinary queries; from convening (online or in person) to form writing groups, develop manuscripts, or explore humanities methods to hosting larger-scale public symposia to advance community engagement or take up key social issues.